ODA-js/oda-js-documentation/development-issues/write-fisrt-oda-app/more-about-relations.md

   * **using** - use only for many-to-many relations.
 It contain:

     ```js
-      using: 'TableBundleName#fieldName'
+      using: 'NameTableBundle#fieldName'
     ```

- 1) `'TableBundleName'` - name of table bundle.
+ 1) `'NameTableBundle'` - name of table bundle.
 It entity can be create manualy or ODA create it automaticaly
  2) `'fieldName'` - name of field that use for bind.
 By default `'id'` for example:

      ```js
-       using: 'TableBundleName#'
+       using: 'NameTableBundle#'
      ```

 # Type of relations:

 ODA use **one-to-one**(1 : 1), **one-to-many**(1 : n) and **many-to-many**(m : n) relations

-* **Relation one-to-one(1 : 1)**
+# Relation one-to-one(1 : 1)

 Description points of relation.